 If this does not help, you can reset Internet Security settings by clicking on Reset all zones to default level under Security tab.

-8] To download files, Internet Explorer needs to create a temporary cache file.
-In Internet Explorer, if the file is delivered over HTTPS, if response headers are set to prevent caching, and if the Do not save encrypted pages to disk option is set, a cache file is not created.
-In such a case, the download may fail with the message Internet Explorer Cannot Download or File couldn’t be downloaded.
+To download files, your browser needs to create a temporary cache file.
+If the file is delivered over HTTPS, if response headers are set to prevent caching, and if the Do not save encrypted pages to disk option is set, a cache file is not created.
+In such a case, the download may fail with the message Cannot Download or File couldn’t be downloaded.

 Uncheck this option temporarily and see if it helps.
 You will get this setting under Internet Options > Advanced tab > Settings.